Rumyra/blog-rumyra/src/posts/2016-11-19-codevember-number-nineten.md

 - new-css-thangs
 - audio-api
 status: published
+layout: post.html
+image: null
+summary: "Phew, there was a break wasn't there!
+Apparently it's hard to keep up when you're on the road.
+So I thought there's probably only one thing to do..."
 ---

 Phew, there was a break wasn't there!
 Apparently it's hard to keep up when you're on the road.
 So I thought there's probably only one thing to do and that's try and do *two* codevembers for the next few days to make up for it.